dtauraso/elementry-school-math-help/README.md

 This project is a solo project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It runs locally.

+To get the front end running

+1) cd to front-end.

+2) Run "yarn" to download dependencies for the front end.

+3) Run "yarn start" to run it.

+To get the back end running

+1) cd to back-end.

-Use "yarn" to download dependencies for the front end and "yarn start" to run it.
-Use "npm i" to download dependencies for the back end and use "npm run server" to start the server.
+2) Run "npm i" to download dependencies for the back end.

+3) Run "npm run server" to start the server.

 What does this app do?
     This app helps elementary school students learn basic arithmatic.
 The currently allowed operations will be + and - for now.